How to Decorate Your Dorm Room

 Relax Your Eyes With Natural Lighting

 Lighting is another huge adjustment that you will have to make when you move into your dorm room.
-Many of the halls have overhead florescent lighting which over time can lead to head aches and eye strain.
+Many of the halls have overhead fluorescent lighting which over time can lead to headaches and eye strain.
 Nothing is worse than a fluorescent light that continually flickers when you are trying to do something important.
 Not to mention, some nights you may just want to relax with your lights dimmed instead of on full blast.

 Bring the Noise With a Sound System

 The final piece of the puzzle is the sound system.
 A room just isn't a room without some way of producing some music.
 Whether you are studying or just hanging out with friends, you are going to want some way of playing music in the background.